mcbtaguiad/marktaguiad.dev/app/content/post/mark-cv.md

   - Setup, configured, and maintained Redhat JBOSS in development and production environment.
   - Performed standard administration task such as OS installation, troubleshooting, problem resolution, package installation, software upgrade and system hardening.
-  - Automate most of the basic task such as system hardening, backup, housekeeping.
+  - Automate basic task such as system hardening, backup, housekeeping.
   - Storage management: cleanup, mount, backup and extend.
   - Worked with Developer, DBA, Network Team to resolve their daily issues.
   - Wrote shell/python/perl scripts for various system task such as agent deployment, backup systems,